Changes to the solid fuels you can and can't burn

 - All sales of prepacked traditional house coal are now banned.

-- Members of the Approved Coal Merchants Scheme will be able to deliver loose house coal in bulk bags to customers premises until April 2023.
+- Members of the Approved Coal Merchants Scheme were able to deliver loose house coal in bulk bags to customers premises until April 2023.

-- The new rules will mean that you will be unable to buy prepacked house coal from any retail outlet, such as a supermarket, petrol forecourt, garden centre or from a coal merchant.
+- The rules mean that you will be unable to buy prepacked house coal from any retail outlet, such as a supermarket, petrol forecourt, garden centre or from a coal merchant.

 - Manufacturers of solid fuels will also need to show that their products have a very low sulphur content and emit only a small amount of smoke.